spacew/spacew.github.io/_posts/2019-05-29-fashion-iq.markdown

 #### Fashion Datasets

-Basic statistics of
-the resulting Fashion IQ dataset are summarized in Table 1.
-In the following subsections, we provide additional details regarding how we collected fashion attribute labels and the relative captions.
 Below is the network architecture for our dialog manager, which consists of (1) a response encoder which embeds the information from the current dialog turn to a visual-semantic representation; (2) a state tracker which receives the response representation and combines it with the history information;